Iowa Speedway – Calypso Lemonade 150

-The past few years, many races had been cancelled at the track, largely due to Covid.
-Possibly for this reason, the turnouts are less than would be expected.
+In the past few years, many races had been canceled at the track, largely due to Covid.
+Possibly for this reason, the turnouts are less than would be expected, although the attendance was far better in 2023 than in 2022.
 That being said, fans don’t just happen upon a race as one might a baseball game.
-The fans at the track are dedicated race fans and into the race from green flag to finish.
+The fans at the track are dedicated race fans and are into the race from green flag to finish.
 They have their favorite drivers and are engaged throughout the race.

 Getting to the track takes a bit of time.
-Newton is about 30 minutes east of Des Moines and the track sit just south of Interstate 80.
-It’s clear to see and there is plenty of signage to direct you.
+Newton is about 30 minutes east of Des Moines and the track sits just south of Interstate 80.
+It’s easy to see from the highway and there is plenty of signage to direct you.
 Parking is ample and fairly close to the entrance gates.
 Once inside, there are plenty of concession areas and restrooms that are easily sufficient to allow you to quickly get back to your seats.
-This may be different with a completely full crowd.
+This may be different with a full crowd.
 There is also plenty of handicapped seating available.

 Return on Investment 4

 Grandstand tickets begin at $19.
 Prices range up from there.
 We purchased Newton Club tickets for $55 and were pleased with the extra benefits of doing so.
-Kids 12 and under are free with purchases of tickets in the grandstand.
-Parking for all tickets is free.
+Kids 12 and under are free with the purchase of adult tickets in the grandstand.
+Parking is free.
 Combine reasonable ticket prices with free parking and typical concession prices, and the Iowa Speedway is a good deal.